Buddy Rose: Personal life

 Rose was first married to Lanette Lucinda Hansch.
-He then married Toni Osborne (the sister of Matt Osborne), and they were divorced three months into their marriage.
-He later met Tammy Marie Kelly; they were married from 1990 until his death in 2009.
-They had a daughter, Alexia; two grandchildren, Luke and Sofie.
-Rose also had a brother named Gary.
+Buddy and Lanette had one daughter, Alexia, born in May 1977 in Portland, Oregon.
+Buddy's daughter has 4 children; Luke, Sofia, Lane, and Brooke, Buddy's grandchildren.
+He later married Toni Osborne (the sister of Matt Osborne), and they were divorced three months into their marriage.
+Buddy lastly married Tammy Marie Kelly, a wrestling fan living in the Pacific Northwest, she and Buddy were married from 1990 until his death in 2009.
+Buddy also had a brother named Gary.
 Rose enjoyed Motown music and had two dachshunds, Prince and Penny.

-Rose battled drug addiction, which caused him to gain weight and repeatedly shoot himself in the foot, which got him in trouble.
-He later went to rehab as an outpatient for six weeks.
+Rose battled a cocaine addiction for years, for which he later went to rehab as an outpatient for six weeks.
+He also had a lifelong struggle with obesity.

 Death

-On April 28, 2009, Rose was found dead in his chair in front of his television at his home in Vancouver, Washington by his wife.
+On April 28, 2009, Rose was found dead in his chair in front of his television at his home in Vancouver, Washington, by his wife.
 The medical examiner attributed his death to natural causes.
 Rose, who had struggled with his weight since the late 1980s, experienced problems with blood sugar and diabetes.